oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Security analysts can resolve encrypted usernames on demand to assist in investigations, and each username conversion is recorded in the Governance log.
 In addition to usernames, Defender for Cloud Apps can also anonymise Windows 10 machine names.

-User Data Anonymization Design Decisions for all agencies and implementation types.
+User Data Anonymization Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---